Nothing defeats fear like a face.

 We are seeking organizations, faith groups, community groups, businesses, government agencies, schools, and universities to listen and engage.
 We can organize a Human Library event for your group, and you can choose what story to hear from our catalog of sharers.

-Please contact our Human Library Organizer to be a part of the Human Library as a sharer or a listener–educating and confronting fear and stigma all with the power of narrative and dialogue.
+Please contact our Human Library Organizer if you have any questions about being a sharer or a listener–educating and confronting fear and stigma all with the power of narrative and dialogue.